XuehaiPan/nvitop/README.md

 $ nvitop -m compact  # shortcut: `c` key

 # Specify query devices (by integer indices)
-$ nvitop -m -o 0 1  # only show <GPU 0> and <GPU 1>
+$ nvitop -o 0 1  # only show <GPU 0> and <GPU 1>

 # Only show devices in `CUDA_VISIBLE_DEVICES` (by integer indices or UUID strings)
-$ nvitop -m -ov
+$ nvitop -ov

 # Only show GPU processes with the compute context (type: 'C' or 'C+G')
-$ nvitop -m -c
+$ nvitop -c

 # Use ASCII characters only
-$ nvitop -m -U  # useful for terminals without Unicode support
+$ nvitop -U  # useful for terminals without Unicode support

 # For light terminals
-$ nvitop -m --light
+$ nvitop --light
 ```

-You can omit the `-m` option by setting the environment variable `NVITOP_MONITOR_ALWAYS=true`.
+You can configure the default monitor mode with the environment variable `NVITOP_MONITOR_MODE` (default `auto` if not set).
 See [Command Line Options and Environment Variables](#command-line-options-and-environment-variables) for more command options.

 Press <kbd>h</kbd> for help or <kbd>q</kbd> to return to the terminal.
 See [Keybindings for Monitor Mode](#keybindings-for-monitor-mode) for more shortcuts.